No one wants the hassle of trying to drag a heavy grill to the campsite or park for a cookout.

 - Small cooking surface – With such a large hopper, you do lose some cooking real estate.

 5. Best Gas Tabletop Grill – Weber Q2200 Liquid Propane Grill

-If you don’t want the hassle of cooking with charcoal, or want to make sure you can use this grill anywhere (some places don’t allow cooking with charcoal) then the Q2200 from
+If you don’t want the hassle of cooking with charcoal or want to ensure you can use this grill anywhere (some places don’t allow cooking with charcoal), then the Q2200 from

 You can buy a cart and use it as your regular home grill if you have a small family, and then pop it in your trunk for a picnic or tailgate.

 This grill has 280 in.² of cooking space and a wide frame.
 It’s one of the most stable tabletop gas grills you’ll find, thanks to its curved legs and low center of gravity.

 There are a few different sizes in the Q series.
 For a detailed comparison, check out our Q1200 vs Q2200 guide.